Portugal national cricket team: 2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Portugal and other ICC members after 1 January 2019 will be a full T20I.

 Portugal played their first T20I on 25 October 2019, against Spain, during the 2019 Iberia Cup.

+In August 2026, Portugal won the T20 World Cup Europe Sub-regional Qualifier C going unbeaten throughout the tournament and defeating Spain by 57 runs in the final.
+The event was part of the qualification process for the 2028 Men's T20 World Cup and as a result of their success they advanced to the regional final.